 Prior to law school, Ms. Lacey was a field process engineer for USFilter-Memcor in Towson, Maryland.
 In this position, she designed and executed pilot studies employing proprietary microfiltration membrane technology on various municipal and industrial water and wastewater sources.
 Her responsibilities included computer programming, mechanical and electrical set-up of pilot units, data analysis, process optimization, preparing comparative reports and presenting results to senior management and engineering consultants.
 Sarah’s successful projects included a six-month pilot study for the 22 million-gallon-per-day expansion of the Forest Park Water Treatment Plant in Chalfont, Pennsylvania, now one of the largest membrane filtration facilities in the eastern United States.

-- Selected to the 2015 and 2016 Maryland Super Lawyers list – Rising Stars – in the area of civil litigation.
+- Selected to the 2015 through 2018 Maryland Super Lawyers Rising Stars lists for civil litigation representing plaintiffs.

 - The Super Lawyers list is issued by Thomson Reuters.
 A description of the selection methodology can be found at superlawyers.com.
 No aspect of this advertisement has been approved by the Court of Appeals of Maryland.